 Riding Arena Construction Guide: Part 4 – Installing the Fencing

-Installation of the fencing is one of the trickiest parts of building a new arena and mistakes can be very difficult to rectify.
-If you are uncertain at any point, we highly recommend that you seek out a local fencing contractor who can install the fencing for you.
+Installation of the fencing is one of the trickiest parts of building a new arena, and mistakes can be challenging to rectify.
+If you are uncertain, we highly recommend employing a local fencing contractor who can install the fencing for you.

 Twin Drum Ride

 The first step should always be the installation of the corner posts.
 We recommend using two posts at each corner to create an ‘L’ shape.

 Next, use your laser level to precisely level the tops of the posts.
 The laser level should be set at 5′ 6″ above the ground, as this will create a finished height of 4′ 6″ and allow 1′ for the build-up of drainage stone and surface materials.